COVID-19 UPDATE: Construction and work may be altered, delayed, or halted as COVID-19 guidelines change.

 brought to you by @TacomaUntapped

 Sound Transit’s Hilltop Tacoma Link Expansion – This project more than doubles the length of the Tacoma Link, starting with a relocated Theater District Station, and adding six new stations.
-Tracks run in existing road lanes and are compatible with on-street parking and bicycle facilities.
-Platforms are located on the center roadway.
-The project also includes expansion of the Operations and Maintenance Facility located on East 25th Street to accommodate five new light rail vehicles.
+Closures can change weekly during construction.
+Updates on closures can be found here.

-- Tacoma Dome Link Extension – Connects Pierce County to the regional light rail network, including direct access to SEATAC and downtown Seattle, with stations at Tacoma Domes, East Tacoma, Fife, and South Federal Way.
-This extension serves as a multi-modal transit hub, with transfer options to and from Sounder service, Tacoma Link, Amtrak, and Pierce Transit and Sound Transit buses.
+Tacoma Dome Link Extension – Connects Pierce County to the regional light rail network, including direct access to SEATAC and downtown Seattle, with stations at Tacoma Domes, East Tacoma, Fife, and South Federal Way.
+Closures also change weekly- updates can be found here.

-Schuster Parkway Corridor Project – Planning, design alternatives and traffic analysis completed.
-Awaiting for funding and/or grants.
+Schuster Parkway Corridor Project – The Schuster Parkway Promenade will provide an inviting, safe, and convenient connection between downtown and Ruston Way.
+Planning, design alternatives and traffic analysis completed.
+Still awaiting for funding and/or grants.

 Tahoma to Tacoma Trail Network Study – Report unveiled March 2016 covering methods, alignment, benefits, and the Pipeline Trail connector.
 The completed corridor and the entirety of the trail network remains a concept and specific alignments have yet to be determined.